Chromium (web browser): Branding and licensing

-Google first chose the name "Chrome" for its browser.
+Google first chose the name "Chrome" with intention to minimize chrome for its browser.
 Then the open-source release was named "Chromium" because chromium metal is used to make chrome plating.

 Chrome has the same user interface functionality as Chromium, but with a Google-branded color scheme.
 Unlike Chromium, Chrome is not open-source; its binaries are licensed as freeware under the Google Chrome Terms of Service.

 Development

-The Chromium browser codebase contains over 36 million source lines of code, excluding comments and blank lines.

 Contributors

 Chromium has been a Google project since its inception, and Google employees have done the bulk of the development work.

 Google refers to this project and the offshoot ChromiumOS as "the Chromium projects", and its employees use @chromium.org email addresses for this development work.
 However, in terms of governance, the Chromium projects are not independent entities; Google retains firm control of them.

-The Chromium browser codebase is widely used, so others have made important contributions, most notably Microsoft, Igalia, Yandex, Intel, Samsung, LG, Opera, Vivaldi, and Brave.
+The Chromium browser codebase is widely used, so others have made important contributions, most notably Microsoft, Avast, Igalia, Yandex, Intel, Samsung, LG, Opera, Vivaldi, and Brave.
 Some employees of these companies also have @chromium.org email addresses.

 Architecture

 Google designed the first multi-process browser.
 Compared to single-process designs, this architecture has better responsiveness with many browser tabs open and security benefits of process isolation, but with the trade-off of higher memory usage.
 This was later refined as per-process website isolation, providing additional security.

 Another important design decision was for the browser's user interface to be minimalistic.

 The browser engine was originally based on Apple's WebKit, which Google deemed the "obvious choice" of available options.
 However, Google's novel multi-process design required engine changes.
 This divergence from Apple's version increased over time, so in 2013 Google officially forked its version as the Blink engine.
+However, as of 2025, Google is still working on getting the Blink engine onto iOS, and has released experimental code for it.

 Programming languages

+As of 2026, the Chromium browser codebase contains over 39 million source lines of code, excluding comments and blank lines.

 C++ is the primary language, comprising over half of the codebase.
 This includes the Blink and V8 engines, the implementation of HTTP and other protocols, the internal caching system, the extension API, and most of the user interface.

 The rest of the user interface, called the WebUI, is implemented in HTML, CSS, and JavaScript (usually via TypeScript transpilation).
 An extensive collection of web platform tests is also written in these languages plus XML.

 Third-party libraries that provide essential functionality, such as SQLite and numerous codecs, are written in C, C++, or beginning in 2023, the newer Rust language.

 Support for mobile operating systems requires special languages: for Android both Java and Kotlin, and for iOS both Objective-C and Swift.

 Python is the main language of the build system, which also has special configuration files for Google's GN tool.